-31 December 2017 31 December 2016
+31 December 2019 31 December 2018

 R'000 R'000

 9. Deferred tax

 Reconciliation of the deferred tax liability

-Balance at the beginning of the year 614 456
+Balance at the beginning of the year - 526 976

-Gain on the revaluation of the available-for-sale assets recorded through other comprehensive income 119 419 415 648
+Loss on the revaluation of the investment in equities recorded through other comprehensive income - (545 000)

-(Loss)/gain on revaluation of derivative financial asset recorded through profit and loss (1 775) 198 808
+Loss on revaluation of derivative financial instrument recorded through profit and loss - (148 164)

+De-recognition of deferred tax asset - 166 188

+- Investment in equities - 9 933

+- Derivative financial instrument - 156 255

-Balance at the end of the year 732 100 614 456
+Balance at the end of the year - -

-Deferred tax on the revaluation of the available-for-sale and the derivative financial assets are raised at the CGT rate of 22.4%.
+Deferred tax on the revaluation of the investment in equities and the derivative financial instrument are raised at the CGT rate of 22.4%.

+A deferred tax asset of R309 million (2018: R166 million) has not been recognised due to the uncertainty of future taxable income against which to utilise the deferred tax asset.
+Future taxable income is entirely dependent on a favourable MTN Group share price.
+Due to the unpredictability of the market the company has adopted a policy of not raising a deferred tax asset to which there is no predictable deferred tax liability against which to utilise it.

 10. Trade and other payables

-Administration costs 1 242 427
+Administration costs 206 1 380

-Director's and secretarial fees 59 231
+Director's and secretarial fees 389 43

-Implementation costs - 12 965

-Professional fees and other 1 149 1 948
+Professional fees and other 1 942 1 309

-2 450 15 571
+2 537 2 732

 The carrying amount of the trade and other payables approximates fair value.

 11. Other liability

 The other liability consists of amounts due and payable to unsuccessful participants.
 Shares were not allocated to these participants during the initial offer period due to the incorrect references being used on their payments resulting in their deposits not being matched to their underlying application.

-Balance at the end of the year 4 193 7 836
+Balance at the end of the year 3 566 3 765

 The carrying amount of the other liability approximates fair value.

-31 December 2017 6 months ended 31 December 2016 R'000 R'000 12.
-Other operating expenses Administration and preference agent fees (5 986) (1 577) Auditors remuneration (651) (550) Auditors remuneration - prior year under accrual (573) - Auditors remuneration - non - audit services - (550) Securities transfer tax (996) - Legal and other professional fees (2 074) (13 860) Secretarial expenses (89) (21) Annual general meeting, including printing and postage (1 824) - Expenses paid on behalf of Jabisan 04 and BFC 2 Ownership Trust (1 434) - Other expenses (3) (23) (13 630) (16 031) In accordance with the underlying Transaction Document the company pays all the expenses of Jabisan 04 (RF) Proprietary Limited and BFC 2 Ownership Trust.
+31 December 2019 31 December 2018 R'000 R'000 12.
+Other operating expenses Administration and preference agent fees (7 325) (6 643) Administration and preference agent fees - prior year under accrual - (684) Auditors remuneration (760) (636) Securities transfer tax (692) (783) Legal and other professional fees (1 524) (1 453) Secretarial expenses (69) (70) Annual general meeting, including printing and postage (2 624) (2 250) Expenses paid on behalf of Jabisan 04 and BFC 2 Ownership Trust (1 171) (1 034) Listing Expenses (22 155) - Other expenses - (1) (36 320) (13 554) In accordance with the underlying Transaction Document the company pays all the expenses of Jabisan 04 (RF) Proprietary Limited and BFC 2 Ownership Trust.
 The major expenses paid in respect of these include audit fees and securities transfer taxation paid on the redemption of preference shares by Jabisan 04.
 13. Finance income Interest income is earned from investments in financial assets.
-Interest income from bank and cash 3 461 6 889 14.
-Finance costs incurred on financial liabilities measured at amortised cost Interest expense - borrowings (accrued dividends) 151 623 17 716 Effective interest rate adjustment 1 366 (1 292) 152 989 16 424 15.
-(Loss)/gain on re-measurement of the derivative financial instrument Fair value (losses)/gains arise on financial instruments recognised at fair value through profit or loss.
-(Loss)/gain on revaluation of the derivative financial asset (7 922) 887 535
+Interest income from bank and cash 3 364 2 970 14.
+Finance costs incurred on financial liabilities measured at amortised cost Interest expense - borrowings (accrued dividends) 99 290 119 911 Effective interest rate adjustment 427 4 507 99 717 124 418 • 15.
+Loss on re-measurement of the derivative financial instrument Fair value losses arise on financial instruments recognised at fair value through profit or loss.
+Loss on revaluation of the derivative financial instrument (303 210) (661 448)